ai4work-stage/docs/docs/eva/ai-agents/bot-agent/bot-agent.md

 To modify the agent, follow these steps:

-1. Click the three dots icon corresponding to the agents' names on the Agents list page.
-A pop-up with a list of options will then appear.
+1. Click the three dots icon corresponding to the agents' names on the **Agents List** page.
+A pop-up menu will be displayed.

     ![](images/modify.png)

-2. Click the **Edit** option from the options to modify the form.
+2. Click the **Edit** from the list of options to start modifying the agent.